-Remarkably, the kinetic equations (Equation 9) employing MLMC can be integrated using a standard ODE solver.63-66 The numerical integrability is non-trivial in a number of ways.
+Remarkably, the kinetic equations (Equation 9) employing MLMC can be integrated using a standard ODE solver. $^{63-66}$ The numerical integrability is non-trivial in a number of ways.
 Even though our FFNNs should be continuous functions, there are a number of pathological properties that can make numerical integration difficult, such as wild oscillations and jaggedness.
-Moreover, the FFNNs have not been encoded with even basic laws of probability, such as the sum rule $\sum{Z} [XYZ] = [XY]$ and the inequality $[XYZ] \leq [XY]$ .
+Moreover, the FFNNs have not been encoded with even basic laws of probability, such as the sum rule $\sum{Z}[XYZ] = [XY]$ and the inequality $[XYZ] \leq [XY]$ .
 Indeed, numerical integration can be problematic if the inequality is violated, because overestimation of the three-site probabilities and hence the reaction rates can cause the two-site probabilities to overshoot zero and take negative values.
 The replacement of zero-valued probabilities in the training data with PA estimates helps to mitigate the problem by guiding the FFNNs to go to zero as the probabilities go to zero.

 Figure 6 shows some of the dynamics that were obtained using MLMC.
 Additional examples are shown in Figure S6.
 Overall, MLMC gives qualitative improvements over PA.
 In the ocillatory regime, MLMC gives accurate predictions of the amplitude and period (Figures 6a and S6a), though it can underestimate the damping (Figure S6b).
 The transition to the non-oscillatory regime also appears to be predicted with good accuracy (Figures 6b, S6c, and S6d).
 A challenging situation is when one or both of [A] and [B] are near zero.
 The minority species has a chance to recover or vanish altogether.
 In the recovering case, KMC has a hard time converging on the dynamics, because the dynamics hinges on a small number of seed molecules.
 Since the accuracy of MLMC is limited by the training data and hence KMC, MLMC also gives eratic dynamics (Figure 6c).
-Nonetheless, it is an improvement
+Nonetheless, it is an improvement over the PA prediction of periodic oscillations.
+In the vanishing case, MLMC can capture the depletion of a species (Figures 6d and S6e), but sometimes it predicts fictitious recovery with erratic oscillations (Figure S6f).
+We suspect that the replacement of zero-valued probabilities in the training data with PA estimates might be contributing to the fictitious

-Figure 6: Time-dependent coverages according to PA (dashed lines), ML (dash-dot lines), and KMC (solid lines). (a) The rate constants were $(k_1, k_2, k_3) = (0.5, 0.6, 0.2)$ , and the initial conditions were ([O], [A], [B]) = (0.8, 0.1, 0.1). (b) The rate constants and the initial conditions were (0.2, 0.3, 0.4) and (0.8, 0.1, 0.1), respectively. (c) The rate constants and the initial conditions were (0.8, 0.4, 0.1) and (0.2, 0.1, 0.7), respectively. (d) The rate constants and the initial conditions were (0.2, 0.7, 0.1) and (0.2, 0.4, 0.4), respectively.
+Figure 6: Time-dependent coverages according to PA (dashed lines), ML (dash-dot lines), and KMC (solid lines). (a) The rate constants were $(k_1, k_2, k_3) = (0.5, 0.6, 0.2)$ , and the initial conditions were ([O], [A], [B]) = (0.8, 0.1, 0.1). (b) The rate constants and the initial conditions were (0.2, 0.3, 0.4) and (0.8, 0.1, 0.1), respectively. (c) The rate constants and the initial conditions were (0.8, 0.4, 0.1) and (0.2, 0.1, 0.7), respectively. (d) The rate constants and the initial conditions were (0.2, 0.4, 0.1) and (0.2, 0.4, 0.4), respectively.
 In general, MLMC gives both qualitative and quantitative improvements over PA.